cldeluna/pyats_intro/README.md

 #### Docker Image

 As an alternative, there is a [pyATS Docker image](https://developer.cisco.com/codeexchange/github/repo/CiscoTestAutomation/pyats-docker).
-The command below will download the image if you don't have it, instantiate the container, and give you an interactive shell.
+The command below will download the image if you don't have it, instantiate the container, and give you an interactive shell into the container that now has your environment.

 ```bash
 $ docker run -it ciscotestautomation/pyats:latest /bin/bash